BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/zyBooks Notes.md

 **Heuristic**: A technique that willingly accepts a non-optimal or less accurate solution in order to improve execution speed.

-knapsack problem.
+Heuristic optimization

+- knapsack problem：Package with total max weight, item with weight and value.
+Maximize value.

-0-1 knapsack problem: Qty of each item limited to 1
+- 0-1 knapsack problem: Qty of each item limited to 1

+A **self-adjusting heuristic** is an algorithm that modifies a data structure based on how that data structure is used.
+Ex: Many self-adjusting data structures, such as red-black trees and AVL trees, use a self-adjusting heuristic to keep the tree balanced.
+Tree balancing organizes data to allow for faster access.

 ## 1.6 Relation between data structures and algorithms

+Q:

+- Which of the following is **not** equal to the number of items in the topSales array?
+(Ok, read the question carefully)

+Figure 1.6.1: Algorithm to determine the top five salespersons using an array.

 ## 1.7 Algorithm efficiency